 Remuneration of appointees must reflect the nature of service, complexity of tasks and amount of time dedicated to service.
 Except in very unusual circumstances, there should be consistency within a public agency and among similar public agencies for director remuneration.

-The Public Sector Compensation Transparency Act (0.3 MB) requires public agencies who are subject to the Alberta Public Agencies Governance Act (0.3 MB) to disclose of the names and compensation for all board members and employees who earn over $125,000/year.
+The Public Sector Compensation Transparency Act requires public agencies who are subject to the Alberta Public Agencies Governance Act to disclose of the names and compensation for all board members regardless of amount, and employees who earn over a threshold amount. (see Public sector body compensation disclosure)

 Requiring compensation to be publicly disclosed promotes transparency and consistency by raising awareness of remuneration practices.